omidshafiei/Distance-Bounding-Algorithm/README.md

 Please contact me or submit "issues" in this repository, and I can help you in person
 ## Protocols and attacks scheme
 ![img1](https://user-images.githubusercontent.com/74077380/99883313-f6c91d00-2c3b-11eb-88e0-77f2fe222d9b.png)
+## simulation result
+Number of itteration was set on 10^8.
+If you choose a lower one, the theoritical and simulation results would have difference in amount.